 Animal Health includes pharmaceutical and vaccine products for the prevention, treatment and control of disease in all major farm and companion animal species.
 Animal Health sales are affected by competition and the frequent introduction of generic products.
-Global sales of Animal Health products totaled \$939 million for the first quarter of 2017, an increase of 13% compared with sales of \$829 million in the first quarter of 2016.
-Foreign exchange unfavorably affected global sales performance by 1% in the first quarter of 2017.
-Sales growth primarily reflects higher sales of companion animal products, driven by the Bravecto line of products that kill fleas and ticks in dogs and cats for up to 12 weeks, as well as ruminant, poultry and swine products.
+Global sales of Animal Health products totaled \$955 million for the second quarter of 2017, an increase of 6% compared with sales of \$900 million in the second quarter of 2016.
+Foreign exchange unfavorably affected global sales performance by 1% in the second quarter of 2017.
+Worldwide sales of Animal Health products were \$1.9 billion in the first six months of 2017, an increase of 10%, compared with sales of \$1.7 billion for the first six months of 2016.
+Sales growth in both periods primarily reflects higher sales of companion animal products, driven by the Bravecto line of products that kill fleas and ticks in dogs and cats for up to 12 weeks, and higher sales of ruminant products reflecting the impact of the Vallée S.A. acquisition.
+Sales growth in the year-to-date period also reflects higher sales of swine and poultry products.